aspose-pdf-cloud/Aspose.PDF-Products/pdf/nodejs/merge/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load your Application Secret and Key from the JSON file or set credentials in another way
+1. Import the necessary classes.
+1. Reads a PDF files from the local file system.
-1. Create an object to connect to the Cloud API
+1. Upload the PDF files to the Aspose.PDF Cloud storage.
-1. Upload your document file
-1. Perform the merging using putMergeDocuments method
+1. Merging the PDF documents using the Aspose.PDF Cloud API.
+1. Log the result to the console.
-1. Download the result if need it
+1. Download the result if needed it

 {{% /blocks/products/pf/agp/feature-section-col %}}